 In some cats, the primordial pouch is more apparent than in others.
 But why is that?
 There are actually different reasons.
 For some cats, their pouches become more visible as they age, while others will show more as they gain weight.

-If your feline is a bit heftier than it should be, there’s a good chance its primordial pouch is pretty noticeable.
+If your feline is a bit heftier than it should be, there’s a good chance its primordial pouch is not as noticeable as you’d hope.
+In many instances, the primordial pouch is akin to a flap of skin that is visible after weight loss.
+It is, at times, quite visible in nursing females.
 But even if your cat is at a healthy weight, you may still be able to see this developmental structure.

 What Is the Purpose of the Primordial Pouch?